BERA/wemmick/docs/initial-design.md

 - [x] The entrypoint should be `great_expectations` command and can be overridden in a child image if needed.
 - [x] This image should include enough drivers to run validations against many types of datasources, including flat files, GCP backends, etc.

-### Building GE image

-- From the repo root run `docker build -t beradev/ge:latest -f vanilla-ge/Dockerfile vanilla-ge`

-### Pushing built GE image

-- Push built image with `docker push beradev/ge:latest`

-### Running GE image

-This image assumes that your project's root is mounted at `/home` so Great Expectations can find the `great_expectations` folder inside the container at `/home/great_expectations`.

-Run this with: `docker run -v "$(pwd)":/home beradev/ge:latest`

 ## Wemmick image

 - [x] This image should inherit from the vanilla Great Expectations image.
 - [x] The entrypoint should be flexible enough to run any `great_expectations` command and commands from `wemmick`.

+## Wemmick HTTP server image

+- [ ] This image should inherit from the wemmick image.
-- [ ] This image should include the http server for use with Google Cloud Run validations.
+- [ ] The entrypoint should run the server process for use with Google Cloud Run validations.

-### Building wemmick image

-- From the repo root run `docker build -t beradev/wemmick:latest -f wemmick/Dockerfile .`

-### Pushing built wemmick image

-- Push built image with `docker push beradev/wemmick:latest`

-### Running wemmick images

-This image assumes that your project's root is mounted at `/home` so Great Expectations can find the `great_expectations` folder inside the container at `/home/great_expectations`.

-Run this with: `docker run -v "$(pwd)":/home beradev/wemmick:latest`

 ## CI/CD